-If you are a victim of domestic violence at the hands of your spouse or partner we need to know but there are resources available to you to help keep you and your family safe.
+If you are a victim of domestic violence at the hands of your spouse or partner, we need to know, but there are resources available to you to help keep you and your family safe.
 By no means do I mean to imply that the information contained in today's blog post is an exhaustive or all-encompassing list of resources that are available to you.
-However, I do believe that the information contained in today's blog posts could act as a jumping-off point or basis for the beginning of doing some research 2 figure out the next steps are for you and your family as far as your safety is concerned.
+However, I believe that the information contained in today's blog posts could act as a jumping-off point or basis for the beginning of doing some research 2 figure out the next steps are for you and your family as far as your safety is concerned.

-Talking to someone can help
+Talking to someone can help.

 There are resources available through various hotlines, both locally and nationally, that you can utilize to share your information with others who can help you.
 The national domestic violence hotline is a one 800 number That allows you to get in touch with someone that can provide personalized information and help to you based on your circumstances.
 The hotline places your safety above all else and commits to making every contact to the hotline based on personalized service.

 The National Domestic Violence Hotline is contacted by persons like you who may be in a dangerous situation with an abusive spouse or partner, parents or relatives of the abused, or even concerned friends or extended relatives.
-Specific policies and procedures are in place that will help the person speaking to you from the hotline understand more about your circumstances and be able to provide useful and specially tailored information that can help you in whatever circumstance you find yourself in.
+Specific policies and procedures are in place that will help the person speaking to you from the hotline understand more about your circumstances and provide useful and specially tailored information that can help you in whatever circumstance you find yourself in.

 One thing that I would take note of as far as contacting a hotline like this is that it is completely normal to feel out of place or apprehensive about talking to another person about your circumstances.
-This may be the first time you've ever done something like this and you may not be able to completely understand or appreciate what is happening with yourself, your spouse, or your children.
-When we do something that we have never done before it is normal to feel helpless or off balance.
+This may be the first time you've ever done something like this, and you may not be able to completely understand or appreciate what is happening with yourself, your spouse, or your children when we do something that we have never done before, it is normal to feel helpless or off balance.
 With that said, the people that work for this hotline would recommend that you reach out for help if you believe that you need it.
 Even if you are unsure of yourself, collecting information is never a bad thing in case you need to use it in the future.

-The advocates that will answer your phone call at this hotline in any others that we discussed today received training sufficient to support you as a victim and survivor of domestic violence.
+The advocates that will answer your phone call at this hotline and any others that we discussed today received training to support you as a victim and survivor of domestic violence.
 The help provided to you is personalized and confidential.
 This means that your information and identity will never be disclosed to another person. of course, there will be no way to obtain this sort of assistance without taking the first step to getting help.
-The folks that work on these hotlines we'll do everything they can to make it a comfortable and stress-free experience for you and your family as you begin to learn steps that can help reduce the threat of domestic violence in your life and that of your children.
+The folks who work on these hotlines will do everything they can to make it a comfortable and stress-free experience for you and your family as you begin to learn steps that can help reduce the threat of domestic violence in your life and that of your children.